 Intel Meltdown & Spectre Security Flaws Lawsuit Claims

 Consumers who purchased computers with Intel chips paid billions of dollars for Intel’s defective 86-64x CPUs, which had been promoted as “premium” products with advanced technology which would dramatically increase performance and security.
 The patch offered by Intel, which may not be effective at solving the security issue, eliminates the advantages that computer users may have paid extra to obtain and may still leave them vulnerable.

 It also appears that Intel may have known that a security defect was present in its CPUs long before consumers were informed, and that the issue may have been disclosed only because it was discovered by independent researchers.
 This may have willfully exposed consumers to a number of risks, as well as causing them to pay for a product that did not work as advertised or marketed.

-Filing a Lawsuit for Intel Computer Chip Performance Loss
+Intel Computer Chip Performance Loss Lawsuit

 Seeger Weiss LLP is co-leading the nationwide lawsuit against Intel Corp., on behalf of consumers who purchased computers and other devices containing Intel computer chips.
 Plaintiffs claim that the company’s processors suffer from inherent security flaws, and that their downloadable “patch” considerably slows processing speeds and may not even fix the security vulnerabilities.